John Neulinger: Career

-From 1964–1965, Neulinger was a research associate for the Russell Sage Foundation in New York City.
-After 1967, he spent the rest of his life working at the City College of the City University of New York: as an assistant professor from 1967–1971; an associate professor from 1972–1976; and finally as a professor of psychology from 1977–1986.
+From 1964 to 1965, Neulinger was a research associate for the Russell Sage Foundation in New York City.
+After 1967, he spent the rest of his life working at the City College of the City University of New York: as an assistant professor from 1967 to 1971; an associate professor from 1972 to 1976; and finally as a professor of psychology from 1977 to 1986.

 In the late 1960s, Neulinger and Miranda Breit were one of the first leisure researchers to use attitudinal data instead of participation data to define activity clusters.
 They published their attitudinal analysis as "Attitude Dimensions of Leisure" in the Journal of Leisure Research.

 Neulinger was a member of the International Sociological Association, the American Psychological Association, the Gerontological Society, and Phi Beta Kappa.
-He helped found the Academy of Leisure Sciences and was president of the Academy from 1982–1983.
+He helped found the Academy of Leisure Sciences and was president of the academy from 1982 to 1983.
 Neulinger was Director of the Leisure Institute in his home town of Dolgeville, New York, and helped found and chaired the Society for the Reduction of Human Labor.